Registan: Sher-Dor Madrasah (1619–1636)

-In the 17th century the ruler of Samarkand, Yalangtush Bakhodur, ordered the construction of the Sher-Dor (شیردار) and Tillya-Kori (طلاکاری) madrasahs.

-The tiger mosaics with a rising sun on their back are especially interesting for their depiction of living beings and use of Persian motifs.
+In the 17th century Uzbek ruler of Samarkand, Yalangtoʻsh Bakhodir, ordered the construction of the Sher-Dor (شیردار) and Tillya-Kori (طلاکاری) madrasahs.
+The tiger mosaics with a rising sun on their back are especially interesting for their depiction of living beings and use of Turko-Persian motifs.
+The name of the madrasah comes from the patterns on the portal of the building as the word "Sher" means tiger.

 Tilya-Kori Madrasah (1646–1660)

 Ten years later the Tilya-Kori (طلاکاری, meaning "Gilded") Madrasah was built.
 It was not only a residential college for students, but also played the role of grand masjid (mosque).
 It has a two-storied main facade and a vast courtyard fringed by dormitory cells, with four galleries along the axes.
 The mosque building (see picture) is situated in the western section of the courtyard.
 The main hall of the mosque is abundantly gilded.

 Other buildings

 Mausoleum of Shaybanids

 To the east of the Tilya-Kori Madrasah, the mausoleum of Shaybanids (16th century) is located (see picture).
 The real founder of Shaybanid power was Muhammad Shaybani—grandson of Abu'l-Khayr Khan.
 In 1500, with the backing of the Chaghataite Khanate, then based in Tashkent, Muhammad Shaybani conquered Samarkand and Bukhara from their last Timurid rulers.
-The founder of the dynasty then turned on his benefactors and in 1503 took Tashkent.
-He captured Khiva in 1506 and in 1507 he swooped down on Merv (Turkmenistan), eastern Persia, and western Afghanistan.
-The Shaybanids stopped the advance of the Safavids, who in 1502 had defeated the Akkoyunlu (Azerbaijan).
-Muhammad Shaybani was a leader of nomadic Uzbeks.
-During the ensuing years they substantially settled down in oases of Central Asia.
-The Uzbek invasion of the 15th century CE was the last component of today's Uzbek nation ethnogeny.
+The founder of the dynasty then turned on his benefactors and in 1503 took old Tashkent.
+He captured Khiva in 1506 and in 1507 he swooped down on Merv, eastern Persia, and western Afghanistan.
+The Shaybanids stopped the advance of the Safavids, who in 1502 had defeated the Akkoyunlu.
+Muhammad Shaybani was a leader of nomadic Uzbek tribes.
+During the ensuing years they substantially settled down in oases of the Central Asia, Caspian shore, Tian Shan valleys, Russian steppes and Indostan.
+The last and vast Uzbek invasion of the 15th century CE was the large component of today's Uzbek nation ethnogeny.